shariq1989/cookbook/content/recipe/sesame-tofu-mushroom.md

 +++
-title = "Sesame Tofu and Shiitake Mushroom Stir-Fry" date = "2021-03-15" description = "This savory tofu and shiitake mushroom stir-fry comes together in about 30 minutes and serves as a perfect vegetarian or vegan main dish.
-The crispy tofu absorbs the earthy mushroom and sesame flavor for a hearty and filling meal.
-I hope you enjoy this recipe that is always on regular rotation in our home." tags = [
+title = "Sesame Tofu and Shiitake Mushroom Stir-Fry" date = "2021-03-15" description = "TThis savory tofu and mushroom stir-fry is the perfect vegetarian or vegan main dish and comes together in about 30 minutes.
+The crispy tofu absorbs the earthy mushroom and sesame flavor for a hearty and filling meal that introduces sesame using sesame oil and seeds.
+These ingredients complement the extra-firm tofu and shiitake mushrooms well.
+All you need to make this dish is a baking pan and a skillet or wok.
+This dish caters to a vegetarian and vegan way of eating.
+Easily replace the fish sauce in the recipe with marmite.
+You can also substitute the honey in the recipe for agave.
+I hope you enjoy this sesame tofu and mushroom recipe our family loves." tags = [
-    "entree",
+    "dinner",
     "low carb",
     "keto",
     "vegetarian",
-    "vegan"
+    "vegan",
+    "quick meal"
 ]
 thumbnail= "images/sesamemushroomtofu.jpeg"
 +++